|

 that was a pretty dumb thing to say.
 In my defense, I was not the first man to ever

-That moment led to one of the great mysteries of my life.
+Victoria's surprising declaration led to one of the great mysteries of my life.

 thinking.
 Whenever I was not lusting for Victoria, I wondered why

-Okay, yes, Michael was becoming increasingly grouchy at
+Okay, Michael had become increasingly grouchy at

 blame him?
 Why not cut